techstreams/google-sheets-macros/README.md

 # Google Sheets Macros

-This repository contains a collection of custom macros for Google Sheets.
+This repository contains custom macros for Google Sheets.

 *(For more information on Google Sheets macros, see [Automate tasks in Google Sheets](https://support.google.com/docs/answer/7665004)).*